Sharp quantitative stability for the fractional Sobolev trace inequality: Introduction

-The inequality \eqref{fractional-trace stability} is sharp in the sense that the exponent $2$ is optimal and the norm $D_\alpha$ is the strongest.
 A crucial method employed in proving \eqref{fractional-trace stability} is a reduction principle (see Theorem \ref{thm: ineq2}) proved in \cite{fractr}.
 This reduction allows us to connect \eqref{trtr} with standard fractional Sobolev inequality.
-Precisely, we show that the stability of \eqref{trtr} is equivalent to that of the fractional Sobolev inequality.
+Precisely, we show that the stability of \eqref{trtr} can be reduced to that of the fractional Sobolev inequality.

 0.1in With the establishment of \eqref{fractional-trace stability}, we are interested in the following minimization problem:

 where